Damp toolbox 1: Introduction to causes and solving issues

 An important word about....other indoor air pollution issues that can be solved at the same time

 As we make our homes more air-tight we should be aware of increasing levels of air pollutants that build up just as damp air does.
-Indoor air pollution is a serious issue in the UK, with low levels of public awareness.
+Indoor air pollution is a serious issue in the UK, but currently has low levels of public awareness.

 For very good information on indoor air pollution see this section on the Asthma and Lung UK website.
 Also see the geeky section at the bottom of this article for more info.